ShaGodG/asset-on-off-time-detection/README.md

 # IOT-OPERATION-DETECTION-SINK

-Takes data from influxdb, analysis of data is then pushed to SQL server (CloudFM SQL TEST 2017).
+Takes data from influxdb, analysis of data is then pushed to SQL server (CloudFM SQL Server TEST2017).